 The Parkland Walk is a nature reserve, and signs along the path do provide some information.
 However, the Walk is effectively one long straight path and can be busy with runners, cyclists, ramblers and dog walkers.
 There are few places where there is sufficient space to pause peacefully to contemplate your surroundings.
 The Wildlife Trail will not only provide that, but will also be a place where young children can explore and learn about wildlife.
 There will be lots of small, simple information posts showing what to look out for and we aim to establish a variety of habitats to attract birds and wildlife.
-It is clear that generally speaking people have a poor understanding of nature conservation and this small plot can help improve understanding to the benefit of the whole nature reserve and other green areas.
 We will provide guidance on what you can do to encourage more wildlife into your garden and hopefully excite young minds as they discover more about how nature is working all around them.
-Features include a bird feeding station, bee and bug hotels, stag beetle loggery, bat, owl and bird boxes, hedgehog shelters and a pond.
+Features are likely to include a bird feeding station, bee and bug hotels, stag beetle loggery, bat and bird boxes, hedgehog shelters and a pond.

 What will the effect be on local wildlife?

-The ecology and habitats in this area were rated as ‘poor’ in the current Management Plan for the Parkland Walk.
-There are no fox dens in the site and with the exception of Grey wagtails that nest just outside the area, there are no significant nesting patterns.
-Owls and woodpeckers have been reported, but they do not nest in the area and are visiting from other areas.
-None of the trees are suitable for owls or woodpeckers.
+The ecology and habitats in this area were rated as ‘poor’ in the current Management Plan for the Parkland Walk in 2015.
 The former Conservation Officer for Haringey, Ian Holt, recommended that much could be done to improve this area.
 Although a trail is likely to increase the amount of footfall in the area, we are putting a great deal of effort into significantly developing the flora with a greater variety of trees and bushes, together with open areas, to attract more insects and wildlife.
-We will also be mounting a variety of bird and bat boxes (including an owl box), and bird feeding posts.
-Although there will be some initial disturbance, wildlife in urban settings is remarkably resilient and we anticipate the local wildlife will flourish as the ground cover improves and provides improved feeding, nesting and concealment opportunities.
-We are aware of many areas on the Parkland Walk where birds and wildlife are happy to live and be present close to areas of high footfall.
-Footfall is not likely to be disruptive or excessive and access will be limited.
+The young saplings will in time become a dense bush, crucial for nesting birds as 80% of nesting birds in the UK use bushes, not trees.
+There are two bird feeding posts and we have erected bird boxes, bat boxes and an owl box.
+Although there will be some initial disturbance, wildlife in urban settings is remarkably resilient and we don’t foresee any long-term negative impact.

-This area is dominated by ash and sycamore.
+With a few exceptions, this area was dominated by ash and sycamore.
 A high density of trees is bad not only for the trees themselves (they do not grow outwards but just bolt skywards in search of light), the dense shade also prevent the growth of a variety of plants and flowers in the ‘understory’.
-Woodland experts and conservationist recognise that tree density is too high along much of the Walk and the ground is being starved of light and warmth, which prevents the growth of low shrubs and wild flowers that provide a habitat for certain insects and other wildlife.
-Many of the big trees are sycamores.
+Woodland experts recognise that tree density is too high along much of the Walk and the ground is being starved of light and warmth, which prevents the growth of low shrubs and wild flowers that provide a habitat for certain insects and other wildlife.
+Many of the big trees were sycamores.
 Sycamores are non-native and support only 15 species of insect compared to trees like birch, willow and oak, which support hundreds of insect species.
 Sycamores also block out huge amounts of light.
-All the tree works we have planned are to enable the ecology to flourish.
-It is anticipated that some of the ash in the area may fall victim to ash dieback disease (Chalara).
-If this occurs , it will provide the opportunity to plant other native species.
-We know that removing trees is a sensitive subject, but the plan we have constitutes good woodland management and conservation practice and one that is nationally accepted as highly beneficial to the development of healthy ground cover and results in greatly improved habitats for wildlife.
-Some people have suggested that it seems very bizarre to take out a lot of vegetation and disturb an area with the idea of improving the ecology and habitat, but when managed responsibly this is exactly what has been proved to be the case in other sites and we have to look to the medium and long term benefits.
+All the tree works we have carried out will enable the ecology to flourish and we have planted a variety of fruit bearing trees to increase tree diversity.
+We know that removing trees is a sensitive subject, but, having spoken to so many experts, we know the plan we have constitutes good woodland management and conservation practice.

 What about the ivy on trees?

-Why has a lot of vegetation already been removed?
+Why has a lot of vegetation been removed?

+The process of removing trees required caterpillar track vehicles to move material around resulting in an area on the front of the site being cleared of surface plants - predominantly ivy.
 The central area contains dense ivy which provides good insect and bird cover, and the back of the site is quite wooded.
 Almost all the vegetation we have removed is ivy covering the ground or tree saplings that cannot develop properly due to the lack of light.
-Exposing the ground by removing ivy, and allowing light and warmth through should stimulate many seeds already in the ground.
-Where partial clearing has been carried out in Queen’s Wood and Coldfall Wood, there has been a 300% increase in wild flower species in the first year.
-We intend to leave some areas just so we can see what comes up naturally.
-In other areas we will be sowing wild flower seeds and planting native shrubs, specifically to attract species of butterflies and insects.
+Exposing the ground by removing ivy, and allowing light and warmth through has stimulated a dormant seed bank in the ground and we are seeing vigorous growth from plants that were not previously recorded in flora surveys in this area.

 I’ve seen grey wagtails in the area and heard owls.
 What’s going to happen to them?